John McGinlay

-John McGinlay (born 8 April 1964) is a Scottish football manager, former professional footballer and scout who is the club ambassador of Bolton Wanderers.
+John McGinlay (born 8 April 1964) is a Scottish football manager, scout and former professional player who is the club ambassador of Bolton Wanderers.

 As a player, he was a striker over a 26-year career that saw him notably play in the Premier League for Bolton Wanderers.
 He also played in the Football League for Shrewsbury Town, Bury, Millwall, Bradford City and Oldham Athletic.
-He also played non-league football in both Scotland and England for Fort William, Nairn County, Elgin City and Yeovil Town, as well as a spell in New Zealand and the United States with North Shore United, Cincinnati Riverhawks and Cincinnati Kings.
+He also played non-league football in both Scotland and England for Fort William, Nairn County, Elgin City and Yeovil Town, as well as a spell in New Zealand with North Shore United, and in the United States with Cincinnati Riverhawks and Cincinnati Kings.
 He was capped 13 times by Scotland, scoring four goals.

-Following retirement, McGinlay had brief spells as manager of both Gresley Rovers and Ilkeston Town.
+Following his retirement, McGinlay had brief spells as manager of both Gresley Rovers and Ilkeston Town.
 He also returned to the USA as director of coaching for Cincinnati Kings.
 He later had spells as a scout for the Scottish Football Association, Wigan Athletic, Blackpool and Blackburn Rovers.